 For dinner, head to the Old Foundry which serves up elevated comfort food in a pub setting or Mimmos Italian, where homemade pizzas and pastas offer an affordable, but no less delicious dinner option.

 And of course, a trip to Vermont isn’t complete until you’ve stopped by a local brewery.
 14 Star Brewing, located right downtown, is where you’ll find creative flavors and recently awarded brews.
-Taste a few of their craft brews as part of a flight, enjoy a full pint or take home a growler of your favorite beer.
+Taste a few of their craft brews as part of a flight, enjoy a full pint or take home a growler or crowler of your favorite beer.

 While you’re in town, stop by the seasonal farmer’s market to try to nab the unbelievably delicious Green Mountain Kettle Corn and locally-brewed Groennfell mead.
 If you can’t make it, Rail City Market offers local products including the kettle corn.